 While the majority of dogs end up with dark brown eyes, some breeds are the exception.
 The Siberian husky breed is one such example.
 These snow dogs often have icy blue eyes lasting their entire lifetime.
 Siberian huskies also sometimes have two eyes of differing colors called heterochromia — think a single blue eye and a single light yellowish-brown or brown eye.
 Apart from blue and brown, possible eye colors in dogs run the gamut, just as in people.

 Seeing Clearly Now

 As puppies’ eyes open, their vision also develops over time, similar to the development of their eye color.
 When puppies initially open their peepers to their fascinating surroundings, they can’t take much in of what they see — everything still looks rather hazy.
 At 3 or 4 weeks old, puppies’ eyes generally start to operate like those of adults, similar to the development of their permanent eye color.
-Enrolling in pet insurance while they’re this age means every future eye condition will be covered; keeping those baby blues healthy!
-I would caution this last sentence because we cannot enroll puppies until they are at least 8 weeks old.
-I do like the notion about “keeping those baby blues healthy” but we’ve also just told them that their puppy likely won’t have blue eyes for long.
-That’s just my thinking!
+Enrolling in pet insurance early means that future eye conditions might be eligible for coverage; keeping those baby blues healthy!

 This article is provided by Cuteness—the go-to destination for passionate pet parents.
 Cuteness has answers to all of your health, training, and behavior questions – as well as the cutest, funniest, and most inspiring pet stories from all over the world.